Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Empirical tension--bias transfer functions

 \subsection{Limitations of the One-Dimensional Transfer Functions}

-The one-dimensional tension–bias relations derived in the previous subsection offer a transparent and intuitive picture of how isolated tension components propagate into shifts of $(\oo,\wa)$.
-However, these relations are intrinsically local: they capture only the linear response of the posterior around the fiducial model and within the modest tension amplitudes explored in run2--run7.
+The one-dimensional tension--bias relations derived in the previous subsection offer a transparent and intuitive picture of how isolated tension components propagate into shifts of $(\oo,\wa)$.
+Within the present analysis, however, these relations should be understood as local empirical diagnostics calibrated in the CPL parametrization, rather than as universal mappings between probe-level inconsistencies and dark-energy evolution.
+These relations are intrinsically local: they capture only the linear response of the posterior around the fiducial model and within the modest tension amplitudes explored in run2--run7.
 When applied to large or highly correlated tensions such as those observed in the DESI\,DR2\,+\,CMB combination, the limitations of the 1D framework become immediately apparent.

 To illustrate this breakdown concretely, consider the DESI\,DR2\,+\,CMB deviations from the fiducial $(0.30,70,-1,0)$,

 Using the empirical linear map of Eq.~\eqref{eq:inverse_tension}, we may infer the effective tensions required to reproduce these shifts.
 The resulting value,